tanyanebhwani/urbanMobility/README.md

     npm run backend

-  Open the frontend:
+2.Open the frontend:

    Open your browser and navigate to https://localhost:27017/urbanMobility/index.html

   📝 Note: MongoDB is used as my own cluster, so no cloud database setup is required.

   🔐 Authentication
    Signup/Login required only for saving routes.

   Unauthenticated users can:

    - View routes and travel details

   Authenticated users can:

   - Save routes to favorites
   - View saved routes on the map

   No user roles are implemented at this stage.

   🛣️ How to Use

    - Enter the source and destination in the input boxes.
    - Click on Get Route to view the optimal path.

   If logged in:

    - Click on Add to Favorites to save the route.
    - Click on View Favorites to revisit saved paths on the map.

  If not logged in:

   - Click Try for Free to use routing without saving options.

 🛤️ Future Improvements
   - Some features currently planned:

 🔄 Show live traffic updates on the route.